tc39/proposal-smart-pipelines/readme.md

 const addOne = add(1, ?)
 addOne(2) // 3
 ```
-Pipe functions look similar to the proposal for [syntactic partial
+pipeline functions look similar to the proposal for [syntactic partial
 application][] by [Ron Buckton][], except that partial-application expressions
 are simply pipeline bodies that are prefixed by a topic arrow.